VTCourses/CS4604_Project/Project1.md

 ## 1. Form a group (20 points)

 * Each group will be comprised of 4 people.
-We will help you to form a group, just let me know.
+We will help you form a group, just let me know.
-* There could be a team with 3 or 5 people in a team during the semester.
+* Though not encouraged, there could be a team with 3 or 5 people in a team during the semester under certain conditions.
     * E.g. There is a student who drops the class.
 The team will become 3 people.
     * E.g. There are two students in the same team and both drop the class.
-Then these two students will be assigned to two other teams.
+Then the remaining two students will be assigned to two other teams.
     * ...

 * Deliverables: